DAMO-NLP-SG/SeaBench/readme.md

 ## 1. run inference to get model's prediction
 You need to first generate model's response, you can directly run `python gen_responses.py`.
-Currently it supports some models (both open-source or commercial), feel free to add support for models.
+It supports both open-source or commercial models.

 Example:
 ```